 Lake Garda and Sirmione were on our plans for this trip to Verona.
 We had originally planned to drive to see more than the few places where the train stops.
 Even with the ferry boat linking the villages around Lake Garda, we thought we might want to explore more areas.
 But unfortunately, we left it too late and there was nothing but commercial vans available for rent at the train station.
-We would find it surprisingly hard to get a car rental on short notice as we travelled this time.
+We found it surprisingly hard to get a car rental on short notice as we travelled this time.
 It appeared that travelling through the much smaller cities and towns left us with less choice – so pre-plan accordingly!

 A Day Trip From Verona With Pagus Wine Tours

 The online reviews about our tour guide Davide were great and we were not disappointed.
 As a geography and history teacher he had a wealth of knowledge that he shared during the ride and through the tour.
-With only one other couple (in an 8 person van), we could get answers to almost any question we had.
+With only one other couple (in an 8 person van), we got answers to almost any question we had.
 Because the tour was not full, Davide invited a friend of his to photograph and video the trip.
-I am sure that somewhere in the fine print on the booking site we had given them the right to make us stars in their new advertising!
+I am sure that somewhere in the fine print on the booking site we gave them the right to make us stars in their new advertising!

 The Resort Town of Sirmione

 It was a relatively quick 30 minutes to Lake Garda and the resort town of Sirmione.
-We got there just ahead of the tourist crowds and Davide secured a boat for a trip around the tip of the peninsula which would allow us to see the roman ruins and the castle from the water side.
+We got there just ahead of the tourist crowds.
+Davide secured a boat for a trip around the tip of the peninsula which would allow us to see the roman ruins and the castle from the water side.
 The roman ruins used to be a roman spa which took advantage of the thermal water springs in the area.

-By now the tourist traffic had picked up but we were undaunted as we set off to see the castle and the local church.
+By now the tourist traffic had picked up.
+But we were undaunted as we set off to see the castle and the local church.